lambergmiki/IoT-Summer-2025/README.md

 # Finalizing the design and conclusion

-At this point I've provided many pictures throughout the process, and a finalized circuit in #Putting everything together <- fix syntax so it refers to the chapter.
+At this point I've provided many pictures throughout the process, and a finalized circuit in [#Putting everything together](#Putting-everything-together).

 The visualized data can be seen in the above chapter, so all that is left is a conclusion and screen shots of the trigger and action-event, along with a friendly message from Tempy, the Temperature Bot.